quadrismegistus/prosodic/README.md

 ### Overview of metrical parser

 Metrical parsing is performed in the spirit of Optimality Theory: given user-specified constraints, along with a parameter specifying the maximum number of syllables allowed in strong/weak metrical positions, all non-harmonically-bounded scansions of the line are generated, and ranked in terms of their weighted violation scores.
-	- note: These and all other user-specified configurations occur in the file "config.txt" in the main prosodic directory.
+	- note: These and all other user-specified configurations occur in the file "config.py" in the main prosodic directory.
 See that file or instructions, or #5 below for more details.

 Included constraints:
 	- Prosodic includes built-in support for 13 constraints, all of which we have taken from {"A Parametric Theory of Poetic Meter", Kiparsky & Hanson, Language, 1996}: